Special Interest Groups - Risk Communication Group

 1. History of the Group

-The CommSIG was officially formed in 2014 and expanded during the 14th Annual Meeting of ISoP in Tianjin in 2015.
+The CommSIG was officially formed in 2014 and expanded during the 14th Annual Meeting of ISoP in Tianjin.
 It however has deep roots in the past, as communication of risks and its relevance for pharmacovigilance as a whole has been discussed since the start of the ISoP and has always been part of ISoP’s vision.

 2. Advancements, ongoing projects and future steps